mnot/I-D/http-proxy-problem/draft.md

 networks can deploy proxies that do have Internet connectivity and then configure clients to use them.

+Such gatewaying between networks were some of the first uses for proxies.

 ## Caching

 An extremely common use of proxies is to interpose a HTTP cache, in order to save bandwidth, improve end-user perceived latency, increase reliability, or some combination of these purposes.

-HTTP defines a detailed model for caching; however, some lesser-known aspects of the caching model can cause operational issues.
+HTTP defines a detailed model for caching (see
+{{I-D.ietf-httpbis-p6-caching}}); however, some lesser-known aspects of the caching model can cause operational issues.
 For example, it allows caches to go into an "offline" mode where most content can be served stale.

 Also, proxy caches sometimes fail to honor the HTTP caching model, reusing content when it should not have been.
 This can cause interoperability issues,